-The Office, with its colorful sheik interior and post-it note theme, brings together work and play to be “your best meeting of the week”.
+The Office has popped up in the last few years!
+With its colorful chic interior and post-it note theme, it brings together work and play that is sure to be “your best meeting of the week”.
 Try their staple Nine-to-Five Pale Ale (5.5% abv) or their Paper Jam Lime Passionfruit Sour (5% abv) and unwind for the day.
-All of their beers have an office-themes name – great conversation starters or just for a laugh.
+All of their beers have an office theme name (maybe there’s a Michael Scott ale?) – great conversation starters or just for a laugh.

-Enjoy an assortment of gourmet light bites or choose from their short but sweet selection of mains like their mac and cheese and their house-made pasta and duck ranging from $5-24 CAD.
+Enjoy an assortment of gourmet light bites or choose from their short but sweet selection of mains like their mac and cheese and their house-made pasta and duck ranging for less than $20 CAD.

 7. Jackknife Brewing